07 Jul 2022 | Test Takers Approach 7-Days Before IELTS Exam

 IELTS stands for International English Language Testing System, and the exam is jointly owned by IDP (International Development Program), Cambridge Assessment English, and British Council.
 The exam is open to anyone who wishes to study abroad, without any eligibility criterion.
 It is a standardized test that evaluates the skills of a candidate in all essential areas of English, i.e., reading, writing, listening, and speaking.

-If you have been preparing for IELTS and the exam is in just one week, you must have apprehensions and anxiety about how to spend the last seven days before IELT.
+If you have been preparing for IELTS and the exam is in just one week, you must have apprehensions and anxiety about how to spend the last seven days before IELTS.
 Many questions might invade your mind, such as which topics to concentrate on, how to revise properly, and so on.
-In this article we will give you an efficient 7-day practice program to get you excellent scores in IELTS.
+In this blog we will give you an efficient 7-day practice program to get you excellent scores in IELTS.

 IELTS is one of the leading authorities in international studies and immigration.
 More than 4 million students take this test every year to present as proof of their common knowledge of the English language to various universities.
 Here are some highlights of the test:

-- Registration fees - 15,500 INR
+- Registration fees - 16,500 INR(Approx)

 - Band score scale - 1 (lowest) to 9 (highest)